-There are specific rules for bulk and specialist tobacconists (see paragraphs 34-35 and 54-57 of the detailed guidance linked to below).
+There are specific rules for bulk and specialist tobacconists.

 Only three types of tobacco price display are permitted:

-1. Poster style lists (up to A3 in size), which can be permanently on show.
-The legislation states that these must not exceed 1,250 cm2 (A3-sized paper falls within the legal size limit).
+- poster style lists (up to A3 in size), which can be permanently on show.
+The legislation states that these must not exceed 1,250 cm2 (A3-sized paper falls within the legal size limit)

-2. A price list available on request (picture price list), which must not be left on permanent show but which can be shown to any customer who asks for information about tobacco products or smoking-related products.
-Good practice would suggest that age checks should be carried out before showing the picture price list and requests from children and young people under 18 should be refused.
+- a price list available on request (picture price list), which must not be left on permanent show but which can be shown to any customer who asks for information about tobacco products or smoking-related products.
+Good practice would suggest that age checks should be carried out before showing the picture price list and requests from children and young people under 18 should be refused

-3. Price labels, which can be placed on shelving, storage units or tobacco jars.
-One price label is permitted for each product, either on the covered shelf where the product is stored or on the front of the storage unit where the particular tobacco product or smoking-related product is held pending sale.
+- price labels, which can be placed on shelving, storage units or tobacco jars.
+One price label is permitted for each product, either on the covered shelf where the product is stored or on the front of the storage unit where the particular tobacco product or smoking-related product is held pending sale

 Cigarette lighter refills